thinkshout/thinkshout/_case_studies/humane-society.md

     section-description: |
       <h4>Branding efforts deserve nothing less than the best website.</h4>

       An organization’s website is its single-most important brand touchpoint.
 When a brand is refreshed or redesigned, a website can make or break the realization of that new brand, and ThinkShout is committed to aligning every single website strategy to our clients’ brand strategy.
 For HSUS, we figured out how to take a beautiful brand concept and design a cohesive digital execution.
 In strategy and technical functionality, we identified and built the structures needed for that brand to thrive.
-In these critical first months, the brand has been received with great excitement.
-We know that will only continue to increase as it is adopted by more established and new audiences.

 cs-cta-text: Launch Site